 This House is located at 504 Main Street in Greensboro (GPS coordinates 32.704165,-87.586158).

 This is a private residence – drive by only.
 The house is on a large wooded lot and you get only glimpses of it from Main Street.

 Sources: 1) The Alabama Catalog; Historic American Buildings Survey; A Guide to the Early Architecture of the State by Robert Gamble; 2) NRHP “Greensboro Historic District” Registration Form.

-Note: This house is featured site #65, Webb-Bonds-Mayfield House, on the Greensboro Historic Walking Tour.
+Note: This house is featured site #65, Webb-Bonds-Bamberg House, on the Greensboro Historic Walking Tour.
 Tour brochures are available at a tourism kiosk that located on the southeast corner of Main and Beacon Streets at downtown Greensboro.